Kaepernick stirs new controversy for Nike

 “If we are in a political environment where the American flag has become controversial to Americans, I think we have a problem,” said Sen. Mitch McConnell.

 Ducey ordered Arizona to withdraw a grant of up to $1 million that was slated for Nike, said Susan Marie, executive vice president of the Arizona Commerce Authority, which administers the grant.
-But the governor has no authority over more than $2 million in tax breaks over five years that were approved Monday by the City Council in the Phoenix suburb of Goodyear, where Nike committed to opening a $185 million factory to make mid-sole cushioning for athletic shoes.
-Nike agreed to hire at least 505 full-time employees who would earn an average annual salary of more than $48,000.
+But the governor has no authority over more than $2 million in tax breaks over five years that were approved Monday by the City Council in the Phoenix suburb of Goodyear, where Nike committed to opening a $185 million factory that would employ more than 500 people.

-Nike confirmed in a statement that it “has chosen not to release the Air Max 1 Quick Strike Fourth of July as it featured an old version of the American flag,” but did not comment further.

 “I’m sure there are plenty of states out there that would love to have a Nike factory that would employ 500 people,” Powell said.
 “Today’s consumers really want brands to be vocal on social issues, especially the younger consumers.
 This very much aligns with the social position of their core consumers.”